gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.0.6 - 06-10-2021 =
+- Enhancement - Added user and course information on the order list page.
+- Enhancement - Added `masteriyo_courses` shortcode.
+- Enhancement - Added ability to switch to WordPress editor for courses.
+- Enhancement - Decreased the size of the "Add New Category" modal.
+- Fix -  Remove title hover effect while hovering course list card in courses archive page.
+- Fix - Pagination alignment in the courses, categories, and orders backend list page.
+- Fix - Use of smaller image for course feature image.
+- Fix - Overflow of course single page sidebar.
+- Fix - String translation issue.
+- Fix - Student count issue in the single course and course archive page.

 = 1.0.5 - 01-10-2021 =
 - Enhancement - Show review deleted message if it still has some replies.